TrendingTechnology/reactgo.com-1/blog/string-concatenation-js/index.md

 console.log(arr.join('')) //"👶 ✋"

 ```
-`join()` method is used comibine the array of individual strings into a single string.
+`join()` method is used combine the array of individual strings into a single string.